PLANNED SCHEDULE OF EVENTS

 BELOW 60%=F

 I do not grade on a curve or throw out the lowest test score so make sure you stay on schedule.
-I will probably give you some extra credit opportunities during the semester.
-But you must be in class the day we have extra credit projects & you cannot make them up.
+I will NOT give you any extra credit opportunities during the semester.

 Exams, Quizzes, Activities & Projects

-• ALL Projects have due dates.
+• ALL assignment have due dates.
 (No late assignments will be accepted)

 • There are three (3) exams which will be given after we complete each unit.
 Each exam will be worth 100 points.
 The questions will be multiple choice and True-False in nature.